-As we go through life, so many people become hyper focused on money.
+As we go through life, so many people become hyper-focused on the money.
 This is where I am very blessed/lucky to have worked in tech from an early age.
 So I’ve seen it, been there, and wrote the novel to prove it.
 OK, maybe I haven’t written a novel, but I did have one in the works with Packt for a while.
 I ended up killing it because I didn’t feel the approach they wanted was best suited for teaching people how to use Unity.
 (I’ll save that story for another day – Hi David!)

 For as long as I can remember, my father has always said “It’s gotta come from somewhere”, and that really sums up my core beliefs when it comes to allocating my time.
 I start with the most important, “what commitments do I have with my son”, I then move to my partner, “what commitments do I have with her”, I then shift to my work, “what commitments do I have for work”, etc. Always making sure that you have your priorities correct when deciding what to do with your time is important.
-There are always fires that jump the line, but in general its a good way to break down things.
+There are always fires that jump the line, but in general, it is a good way to break down things.
 So why the preaching?

 I am an idiot!

 That picture, that’s me, talking at the start of PTBO Game Jam 02.
 It’s like a second child of mine now – where I try to make the best decisions possible for it, protect it from the “bad world”, and proudly watch it grow.
 So why am I an idiot (despite my atrocious spelling)?
 Just when things were starting to calm down I go and decide to start that behemoth of a time eater.
-I’ve built a fantastic team to support running the events, but it still sucks endless amounts of time, add-on to that the wish to make our own game at dotBunny, and all the open source projects we have there.
+I’ve built a fantastic team to support running the events, but it still sucks endless amounts of time.
+Add to that the wish to make our own game at dotBunny, and all the open source projects we have there.
 Eeeep!

-I think cloning really is my only solution to this little rant, but is the world ready for more of me?
+I think cloning really is my only solution to this little rant but is the world ready for more of me?

-Time is worth more than money, in the end we always wish we had more time.
+Time is worth more than money, in the end, we always wish we had more time.